ibrahimtrahim/E-Commerce-SQL-Analysis/README.md

 I used SQL queries to check tables, counts, averages, and missing values.
 You can view all queries in the [exploration.sql](exploration.sql) file.

+## Analysis & Insights
+This section contains SQL analyses that answer the business questions and produce actionable insights.
+All queries and inline observations are in the analysis.sql file — run them in SSMS and review the exported results.